jkomoros/CASsim/README.md

 - `delay` - `<integer>` Defaults to 150.
 How many ms to wait between frames in the gif.

 **growParameters**:
 - `seed`: `string` - A string to use as seed.
+The results are deterministic.
 If you don't like the result you're getting at a step, provide a different seed.
-If the boolean true is provided, it will operate non deterministically.
+If the boolean true is provided, it will operate non deterministically, effectively using a fresh seed every time.
 - `randomness`: `[0.0 ...
 1.0]` - A value for how random the neighbor pick should be.
 1.0 is totally random pick of any nearby legal neighbor.
 0.0 is deterministic of best valued thing
 - `proportion`: `[0.0 ...
 1.0]` - What percentage of active cells should be grown in a given step.
 1.0 is all cells, 0.0 is none.
 This is the relative version of numCellsToGrow
 - `numCellsToGrow`: `[integer]` - The highest number of cells to grow in a step, an absolute number.
 If more than 0, then this will put in place a cap.
 See also proportion, which is a proportion of active cells.